Armenian religion in Cyprus: Nicosia

 The church was renovated in 1955, the year when the border fence and the gate were erected; in 1959 a kitchen was added.
 During the 1963–1964 intercommunal troubles, the church was taken over by Turkish Cypriots.
 Between 1964 and 1974, the church and the surrounding buildings were used as a school for some time and then as the main military headquarters (sancaktarlık).
-After that, for a long time the buildings remained empty.
-Later on, the church was used as a Turkish folk music centre (1987-1997) and as Handicrafts Co-Operative (1997-2011); as of 2011 it is used as a music centre.
-As with the old Virgin Mary church, no Services have been held since 1964.
+After that, the buildings remained empty.
+From 1987 to 1997 the church was used as a Turkish folk music centre and then as Handicrafts Co-Operative from 1997 to 2011; as of 2011 it is used as a music centre.
+As with the Notre Dame de Tyre, no Services have been held since 1964.

 Famagusta

-The church of Ganchvor [Սուրբ Աստուածածին Կանչուոր (Sourp Asdvadzadzin Ganchvor) or Virgin Mary the Caller] was probably built in 1346 by Armenian refugees who escaped the Mameluke attacks against Ayas of Cilicia.
-It is located between Kışla and Server Somuncuoğlu streets, in the north-western part of the walled city of Famagusta (next to the Carmelite church) and it is believed it was a part of an important monastic, cultural and theological establishment, at which Saint Nerses of Lambron is said to have studied, and whose foundations survived until the mid-20th century.
-A scriptorium used to operate in this monastery, manuscripts of which survive at the Armenian Saint James' Monastery in Jerusalem.
+The Ganchvor Monastery was probably built in 1346 by Armenian refugees who escaped the Mamluk attacks against Ayas of Cilicia.
+It is located between Kışla and Server Somuncuoğlu streets, in the north-western part of the walled city of Famagusta (next to the Carmelite church) and it is believed it was a part of an important monastic, cultural and theological establishment, at which Nerses of Lambron is said to have studied, and whose foundations survived until the mid-20th century.
+A scriptorium used to operate in the monastery, manuscripts of which survive at the Armenian Cathedral of Saint James in Jerusalem.

-It is unknown when exactly it ceased being used, however it possibly stopped operating already since the mid-Venetian Era.
+It is unknown when exactly it ceased being used, however it possibly stopped operating already since the mid-Venetian era.
 Up until at least 1862, there was a small bell-tower.
 Unused for more than three and a half centuries, because of Ottoman restrictions, in 1907 it was declared an ancient monument, based on Colonial Antiquities' Law IV/1905.
 In the same year, it was repaired by the Antiquities Department, as it was in 1931.
-In 1932 it was restored, also by the Antiquities Department, which significantly repaired it between 1937 and 1944 (under the care of Theophilus Mogabgab, Director of Antiquities for Famagusta District), after it was leased to the Armenian Prelature of Cyprus on 7 March 1936, for a period of 99 years - which was achieved after the intervention of Co-adjutor Catholicos of Cilicia, Papken Gulesserian, who had visited the church in 1934, and Archbishop Bedros Saradjian.
+In 1932 it was restored, also by the Antiquities Department, which significantly repaired it between 1937 and 1944 (under the care of Theophilus Mogabgab, Director of Antiquities for Famagusta District), after it was leased to the Armenian Prelature of Cyprus on 7 March 1936, for a period of 99 years – which was achieved after the intervention of Co-adjutor Catholicos of Cilicia, Papken Gulesserian, who had visited the church in 1934, and Archbishop Bedros Saradjian.